influxdata/docs-v2/content/influxdb/clustered/query-data/troubleshoot-and-optimize/analyze-query-plan.md

 ```

 The node uses the specified expression `state ASC, city ASC, time ASC, __chunk_order ASC` to sort the yet-to-be-persisted data.
-Neither ParquetExec_A nor ParquetExec_B contain a similar node because data in the Object store is already sorted (by the Compactor) in the given order; the query plan only needs to sort data that arrives from the Ingester.
+Neither ParquetExec_A nor ParquetExec_B contain a similar node because data in the Object store is already sorted (by the [Ingester](/influxdb/clustered/reference/internals/storage-engine/#ingester) or the [Compactor](/influxdb/clustered/reference/internals/storage-engine/#compactor)) in the given order; the query plan only needs to sort data that arrives from the [Ingester](/influxdb/clustered/reference/internals/storage-engine/#ingester).

 #### Recognize overlapping and duplicate data